Family Planning and Birth Control

 Take Charge Program

 You and your partner may be eligible to receive free birth control through a program called Take Charge.
-To find a Take Charge provider near you call the Family Health Hotline at 1-800-322-2588.
+To find a Take Charge provider near you call the Help Me Grow Washington Hotline at 1-800-322-2588.
 Learn more about Take Charge services.

 Family Planning Services

 Many family planning clinics offer services and birth control based on a sliding fee scale.
 Depending on your family’s income, you may be required to pay only a certain portion of the total cost of treatment and medication.
 Some clinics provide services for free.
-To find a clinic that offers a sliding fee scale, call the Family Health Hotline at 1-800-322-2588.
+To find a clinic that offers a sliding fee scale, call the Help Me Grow Washington Hotline at 1-800-322-2588.

 Washington State offers two prescription assistance programs to help you pay for some or all of the cost of your prescriptions.